buluma/ansible-role-influxdb2/CONTRIBUTING.md

 git clone git@github.com:YOURNAMESPACE/ansible-role-influxdb2.git
 ```

-Now you can start to edit on your laptop.
+Now you can start to edit on your laptop/PC.

 ### [4.
 Optionally: test your changes](#4-optionally-test-your-changes)